StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 32. Database Strategy: keep the default **No Database**

-33. Key Management Service Key ID: Enter the value Key Management Service Configuration section of the Configure Variables page, enter the OCID of your encryption key.
+33. Key Management Service Key ID: **Enter the value of key_OCID in the output of the terraform apply command that you run in [section #7](https://github.com/StephaneMoriceau/WebLogic-Cloud-Workshop/blob/readme/README.md#7-create-the-required-infrasture-to-provision-a-domain-in-weblogic-cloud-from-the-oci-marketplace)**

-34. Key Management Service Endpoint: Enter the endpoint URL for the vault that contains your encryption key.
+34. Key Management Service Endpoint: **Enter the value of crypographic_endpoint in the output of the terraform apply command that you run in [section #7](https://github.com/StephaneMoriceau/WebLogic-Cloud-Workshop/blob/readme/README.md#7-create-the-required-infrasture-to-provision-a-domain-in-weblogic-cloud-from-the-oci-marketplace)**

 35. At the bottom of the Configure Variables page, click **Next**